 Each story is intended to stand alone, but obviously there are benefits from knowing the characters from previous stories.
 The stories donít read well if they are read in big lumps or at long sittings ó a form of mental indigestion is the result.
 They are better dipped into, and read one at a time.
 The stories are given here in the order that they were written.
 Although there is an overall progression in the lives of the characters (Sue does eventually ditch Des), the order of reading does not matter.

 To read the stories, click on the links below.
-Or if you want to download all of the stories as a PDF file (A5, 116 pages, 706kb) click here.
+Or if you want to download the stories as a PDF file (A4, 102 pages, 337kb) click here.

 The Daisy-Chain Theory of the Universe